Selling Weapons to a Minor

 Has a mistake been made regarding the transfer of a firearm?
 Are you being charged with a firearm crime?
 If so, you should contact the Coolidge Law Firm right away.
 We understand how frustrating this situation can be, which is why we want to help.
 Don’t delay.
 The sooner you contact us, the sooner we can begin building your defense.

 The Coolidge Law Firm will never leave you in the dark, and vow to always keep your best interest in mind.
 Legal representation is imperative, especially when you are up against the federal government.
 Schedule a time to speak with the Coolidge Law Firm more about your case.
-Call (919) 239-8448 or submit your information in the online contact form.
+Call (919) 239-8448 or submit your information in the contact form below.